assemblee-virtuelle/semapps/website/docs/guides/dms.md

 ### Purpose

 The SemApps project is primarily focused on the backend.
-You need a frontend if you want to interact with the semantic data that are managed by the backend.
+You will need a frontend if you want to interact with the semantic data that are managed by the backend.

 However, it is important for many projects to offer visibility on the data they manage, and thus we have provided tools to help you easily build a Data Management System (DMS).

-The DMS you will create on this guide is based on [React-Admin](https://marmelab.com/react-admin/), a complete framework to build backoffices with React.
+The DMS you will create on this guide is based on [React-Admin](https://marmelab.com/react-admin/), a complete framework to build apps with React.
 Used by thousands of developers, it is easy to adapt to your needs.

 In this guide, you will :
 - **Create a DMS** using React-Admin;